-The NLS relies heavily upon volunteers to effectively operate clubs.
-It is strongly recommended that all Clubs take time to consider all their Volunteers and how they can adapt their normal roles to maximise safety.
+The WFP relies heavily upon volunteers to operate clubs effectively.
+It is strongly recommended that all clubs take time to consider all their volunteers and how they can adapt their normal roles to maximise safety.

-A club may wish to provide PPE for their Volunteers to safely work and support operations.
+A club may wish to provide PPE for their volunteers to safely work and support operations.
 For example:

-- Gloves/face masks/coverings for those undertaking cleaning of equipment or indoor spaces; - Plastic Screens for those volunteers serving/selling hot and cold drinks; - Ensure that any volunteer who has any symptoms is sent home and self-isolates, requests a test from the NHS and contacts NHS Test and Trace.
+Gloves/face masks/coverings for those undertaking cleaning of equipment or indoor spaces;

+- Plastic screens for those volunteers serving/selling hot and cold drinks; - Ensure that any volunteer who has any symptoms is sent home and self-isolates, requests a test from the NHS and triggers NHS Test and Trace. - Any volunteer working within a retail/hospitality environment (e.g. clubhouse) must wear a face covering unless they have an exemption not to do so.